-This report is an attempt to report and recommend volunteering best practices.
-As India advances in all its sectors, volunteering, which is a historically valued way to engaging with the society, should see progress and increased reporting.
+This report is an attempt to report and recommend the best volunteering practices.
+As India advances in all its sectors, volunteering, which is a historically valued way to engage with society, should see progress and increased reporting.
 With increasing deliberations, discussions and debates, the larger Indian community can set the direction and pace for following generations.

-Like organisations increasing their interactions and engagements in rural India, those working in the volunteering space too can facilitate inclusion of all citizens from various rural areas, various genders, various mindsets.
+Like the organizations that increase their interactions and engagements in rural India, those working in the volunteering space too can facilitate the inclusion of all citizens from various rural areas, genders and mindsets.

-Here are some key takeaways of this report -
+Here are some key takeaways from this report -